Military Law Issues

 Common Law Marriage

 Iowa is one of the few jurisdictions that recognize the "common law" marriage.
+Others being Colorado, Kansas, Montana, New Hampshire, South Carolina, Texas, and Utah.
+Additionally case law supports common law marriage in Alabama, Rhode Island, and Oklahoma.
+Common law marriage was previously allowed, but no longer, in Pennsylvania, Ohio, Indiana, Georgia, and Florida.
 Common Law marriage is a residual concept from the pioneer days when ministers were few and far between and courthouses were long distances from the pioneer farms.
-Even though Iowa recognizes common law marriage, the marriages are not favored and thus common law marriages are closely scrutinized by the court.
+Even though some states recognize common law marriage, the marriages are not favored and thus common law marriages are closely scrutinized by the court.

 All three of the following elements must be proven to the court to be a recognized common law marriage: